nazhimkalam/Antagonism/Readme.md

 ### Setup

-Run the backend and frontend locally
+Run the dotnet and python server along the frontend locally